Chart Color Schemes

 Infrastructure

-Johnstone has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Johnstone has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No changes can affect a region's performance more than alterations to local infrastructure, significant projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially impact this area.
-Notable projects include the North Queensland Super Hub, North and Far North Queensland REZs, Queensland National Land Transport Network Maintenance, and the Queensland Energy and Jobs Plan SuperGrid, with the following list providing details on those most relevant.
+No changes can significantly affect a region's performance like modifications to local infrastructure, major undertakings, and planning initiatives.
+AreaSearch has identified zero projects that are expected to impact the area.
+Notable projects include North Queensland Super Hub, North and Far North Queensland REZs, Queensland National Land Transport Network Maintenance, and Queensland Energy and Jobs Plan SuperGrid, with the following list specifying those most relevant.

 Professional plan users can use the search below to filter and access additional projects.